Happytoad42/jotto-context/README.md

-## Simple app to hone Jest and Enzyme testing skills with modern React patterns - hooks and context
+# Try and guess the word!

+## Excercise in React App testing with Jest and Enzyme

 Run `npm install` - to install all dependencies

 Run `npm test` - to run tests

-## To run the app
+# To run the app

-# Run the random-word-server
+## Run the random-word-server

 `cd random-word-server` to move into the server folder